COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-ADHD is often diagnosed when a child is between 6 and 12 years old.
-Teachers may notice symptoms in children who are in this age group.
+A doctor relies on a combination of exams, tests, and other information to diagnose ADHD.
+It is often diagnosed when a child is between 6 and 12 years old.
+Parents and teachers may first notice symptoms in children who are in this age group.

 Health Tools help you make wise health decisions or take action to improve your health.

-Adults with ADHD may have trouble focusing, organizing, and finishing tasks.
+Adults with ADHD may continue to have trouble focusing, organizing, and finishing tasks.
 But they are often able to adjust to the workplace better than they did in the classroom as children.

 Call a doctor if: